 Air consumption is halved compared with the equivalent sized double-acting cylinder.

 Return spring side of the cylinder is vented to atmosphere – may allow the ingress of foreign matter, which may lead to malfunctioning and reducing the life of the cylinder.

 Spring operation with extended cylinder life can become inconsistent and provide uncertain end of stroke positions.

 Bore size and stroke of the cylinder is restricted due to limitations of the spring size and force.

-- Slight reduction of thrust due to the opposing spring force
+A slight reduction of thrust due to the opposing spring force.

 A double-acting pneumatic cylinder is one where the thrust, or output force, is developed in both extending and retracting directions.
 Double-acting cylinders have a port at each end and move the piston forward and back by alternating the port that receives the high-pressure air, necessary when a load must be moved in both directions such as opening and closing a gate.

-Air pressure is applied alternatively to the opposite ends of the piston.
+Air pressure is applied alternately to the opposite ends of the piston.
 Application of air pressure produces a thrust in the positive (push) stroke, and a thrust in the negative (pull) stroke.

 Double-acting cylinders are typically used in all applications where the thrusts and stroke lengths required are in excess of those available from single-acting cylinders.
 Small double-acting cylinders are also used for applications where positive end-of-stroke positions are required for both strokes.